mnvr/music-making-machines/modules/README.md

 We don't, and they are.

-But Mix has a few extra abilities that can be useful.
+Mix is still useful though.

 For starters, stacking cables on an input port to add their voltages up, while convenient, can make patches "harder to read".
 Using a Mix is more explicit, though detractors will say it makes patches more "verbose".
 Programming language syntax debates are not limited to text.

-Mix allows us to set the output level.
+Secondly, Mix allows us to set the output level.
 That is, after adding all the inputs up, it can attenuate the result before setting the voltage on the output jack.

 ![Mix allows setting the output LEVEL](i/mix-4.png)

-And it allows us to multiply a voltage by -1 (Right click, "invert output").
+It allows us to multiply a voltage by -1 (Right click, "invert output").

 ![Mix allows setting the output LEVEL](i/mix-4.png)